-Organizations that market products and services are obligated to deliver the product or service that was represented.
+Organizations that market products and services must deliver the product or service that was represented.

 Whether it is internet marketing or a billboard advertising something, the end product should always be what was described.

-Have you ever been drawn into a business by an advertisement only to find out that there was a “bait and switch” going on?
+Have you ever been drawn into a business by an advertisement only to discover a “bait and switch” going on?

-For instance, we read an ad for an advertised car only to learn that the product that was advertised was “out of stock” and a more expensive model was all that was available.
+For instance, we read an ad for an advertised car only to learn that the advertised product was “out of stock” and a more expensive model was all that was available.

-Situations like this tarnish the reputation of an organization and can create a negative public perception.
+Situations like this tarnish an organization’s reputation and can create a negative public perception.

 There needs to be credibility with the way organizations are managed.